By Kevin Courtney, Esq. | Former USMC Judge Advocate | California Attorney

 Applications, Reconsiderations, and BCMR / BCNR Relief

-But a strong application should do more than attach forms.
+Initial applications.
+Most first-time CRSC cases begin with DD Form 2860.
+For branch-specific guidance, see our breakdowns of the four types of Army CRSC and the four types of Navy and Marine Corps CRSC.
+Regardless of which branch evaluates the claim, a strong application should do more than attach forms.
 It should present the facts in a way that makes the legal theory easy to follow.

 Why It Helps to Build the Record Correctly From the Start

 A strong CRSC application is not just about trying to win at the first level.
+It also helps if the case later needs reconsideration, records-correction relief, or federal-court review.

-In plain English, if the agency later acts arbitrarily or capriciously, the retiree is in a better position when the file was built carefully from the beginning.
+In plain English, if the agency later acts arbitrarily or capriciously, the retiree is in a far better position when the file was built carefully from the beginning.
+That is one of the real benefits of hiring counsel early.
+The goal is not just to submit something.
+The goal is to create a record that remains useful at every later stage.

 How Courtney Military Law Group Helps